Welcome to today's edition of the Rush 24-7 podcast.

 President is just kicking butt out in California.

-Nobody knows it because he can't reach him, he can't he can't he can't uh outdo the noise that the Foley thing is causing.
+He can't outdo the noise that the Foley thing is causing.

-Uh I'll tell you a little bit about that.
+I'll tell you a little bit about that.

-But first, here's Andy McCarthy, uh little piece here in National Review Online called the New Democrats, says it's more than a little precious to observe the feeding frenzy and recriminations over fully salacious internet chats with former pages, the ones that Speaker Haster did not see and yet is accused of consciously avoiding by failing to do follow-up upon learning of creepy but not sexually explicit emails.
+It says, it's more than a little precious to observe the feeding frenzy and recriminations over Foley's salacious internet chats with former pages, the ones that Speaker Hastert did not see and yet is accused of consciously avoiding by failing to do follow-up upon learning of creepy but not sexually explicit emails.

-What bothered them was that they regarded as the preternatural interest in it showed by those stuck up straight-laced Republican Bible thumpers like Judge Starr.
+What bothered them was that they regarded as the preternatural interest in it showed by those stuck-up, straight-laced Republican Bible thumpers like Judge Starr.

-Here's one phone sex.
+Here's one, phone sex.

 According to Monica Lewinsky, she had President Clinton, she and President Clinton had phone sex some 15 times.